Professor of English and environmental humanities

 Phone: 480-727-1190, Fax: 480-727-6344

 Duane Roen has been tracing his roots since his teenage years, building a database with more than 32,000 ancestors.
 He and his wife, Maureen Roen, have also been recording their family history since 1978 by writing more than 16,000 daily journal entries on their children and other family members.
 Combining his professional and personal interests, Duane worked with colleagues to establish courses on writing and recording family history at ASU, where he is founding coordinator of the Project for Writing and Recording Family History in the College of Integrative Sciences and Arts.
-Although Duane loves family history, he spends most of his waking hours serving as Dean of University College, Dean of the College of Integrative Sciences and Arts, and Vice Provost of the Polytechnic campus at Arizona State University.
+Although Duane loves family history, he spends most of his waking hours serving as Dean of the College of Integrative Sciences and Arts, and Vice Provost of the Polytechnic campus at ASU.